 The conferences (Friday 31 May)

-The big day arrives, we are very excited with all the talks that are presented.
+The big day arrives, we are very excited about all the talks that are presented.

 Previously, it was usual for the company owning the technology to have its roadmap and priorities in the new features, but now the way they operate is different, it is the community that decides which are the priorities.
-Working and directing efforts in one direction or another and afterwards, the company supports these movements depending on their impact.
-Very interesting reflection that reminds us that nothing moves if we are not the ones who lay the first stone.
+Working and directing efforts in one direction or another and afterward, the company supports these movements depending on their impact.
+A very interesting reflection that reminds us that nothing moves if we are not the ones who lay the first stone.

 We continue, on the one hand, with Julie Qiu (@JQiu25) of the Golang team, giving valuable advice on how to find quality packages developed by third parties (third party packages) within the Go ecosystem, still not very standardized.
 On the other hand, with Tom Ogoma (@tom_ogoma) exposing his extensive experience in the development of API RESTful in Go.